AABK6/citizen-budget-lab/docs/LEGO_METHOD.md

 - We read SDMX XML:
   - `GOV_10A_TAXAG` for taxes and social contributions (D.211, D.51, D.29, D.59A, D.611/D.612/D.613, …).
   - `GOV_10A_MAIN` for sales/fees P.11/P.12.
-- Splits applied in v0.1 (documented constants):
+- Splits applied in v0.1 (configurable via `data/revenue_splits.json`):
-  - VAT D.211: 70% standard vs 30% reduced.
+  - VAT D.211: standard vs reduced shares.
-  - Income taxes D.51: 60% PIT vs 40% CIT.
+  - Income taxes D.51: PIT vs CIT shares.
-  - Other production taxes D.29: 14% wage tax, 10% environment, 2% fines, 24% transfer taxes, remainder to generic D.29.
+  - Other production taxes D.29: wage tax, environment, fines, transfer taxes, remainder to generic D.29.
   - Property taxes D.59_prop maps to D.59A.
 - Some series (e.g., D.4 public income, D.7 transfers received) are left at 0 until the proper flow/mapping is added to avoid double counting.
 - `recettes_total_eur` is the sum of revenue piece amounts.
 Shares are not computed yet (can be added similar to expenditures).